lukso-network/docs/docs/guides/fetch-data/read-asset-data.md

 });
 ```

-For fetching metadata, the JSON file will have the following structure:
+For fetching `LSP4Metadata`, the JSON file will have the following structure:

 <details>
     <summary>Show JSON response</summary>